What We are Doing

 Current Projects

-The following are list of projects under MSK-IF for development.
-For more information for each project, please contact the project's principal investigator (PI) or FHS MSK-IF.
+The following is a list of projects under MSK-IF for development, collaborating with investigators across schools in FHS.
+For more information on each project, please contact the project's principal investigator (PI) or FHS MSK-IF.

 Joint Protection Self-management Program for Hand & Shoulder Arthritis Patients